You May Not Require a Real Estate Attorney, But

-The reality is that you don't need to hire an attorney in Pennsylvania to buy, sell, or lease a commercial or residential property.
-However, if you live in Montgomery County or Bucks County, PA having a real estate attorney near you and on hand can help avoid major issues down the road.
+You don't need an attorney in Pennsylvania to buy, sell, or lease a commercial or residential property.
+However, a real estate attorney can provide valuable legal advice to avoid complications.

-A qualified real estate attorney can help represent you whether you're a buyer, seller, landlord, tenant, developer, property manager, or even a municipality.
+A qualified real estate attorney can help represent you.
+And they can do so whether you're a buyer, seller, landlord, tenant, developer, property manager, or even a municipality.

-Our real estate law firm has offices in Doylestown and Norristown, PA, and it's one of the best in the great Philadelphia area.
-For example, we've been recognized as a Best Law Firm for real estate litigation in metropolitan Philadelphia.
+Trusted sources recognize our law firm as a Best Law Firm for real estate litigation in metropolitan Philadelphia.
 Not surprisingly, real estate is a core practice area.
-So we've helped clients with real property transactions in Philadelphia and the greater Philadelphia area, including Montgomery, Bucks, Chester, and Delaware counties.
+So, we've helped clients with real property transactions in Philadelphia and the greater Philadelphia area.
+We've also actively supported clients in Montgomery, Bucks, Chester, and Delaware counties.

 Your Rights as Buyer or Seller

-If you're a seller, you have the right to have a real estate attorney review the listing agreement and sales agreement.
+If you're a seller, you have the right to have a real estate attorney review the listing and sales agreements.
 But, more importantly, you should be aware that you may be liable for the actions of your real estate agent.

 How a Real Estate Attorney Can Help

 Having expert legal counsel during any transaction makes sense.
-For example, an attorney can help sort out all the legal documents to give you greater peace of mind.
+For example, an attorney can help draft and review documents to give you greater peace of mind.
 Here are some ways a real estate lawyer can protect your interests.

 Contracts: A real estate attorney will ensure the contract adheres to state laws.
-They can also look into potential issues relating to eminent domain or code compliance and any language in the agreement that may be problematic.
+They can also look into potential issues with the contract, such as concerns relating to eminent domain or code compliance and any problematic language in the agreement.

 Title Searches: A title search protects you from potential liens or judgments against the property.
-Equally important, it ensures that the seller has the right to sell the property.
-If the search presents potential concerns, a real estate lawyer can better provide insight into a course of action than a title company.
-In addition, they might negotiate a better deal due to the issue.
+Equally important, it ensures the seller has the right to sell the property.
+A real estate lawyer can provide insight if the search presents potential concerns.
+Moreover, they can do so better than a title company.

-Property Transfer: If the real estate transaction involves a corporation, trust, partnership, or joint venture, the contract will be more involved.
-A real estate attorney can make sure the contract adheres to state requirements.
+Property Transfer: The contract will be more involved if the real estate transaction involves a corporation, trust, partnership, or joint venture.
+A real estate attorney can ensure that the contract adheres to state requirements.

 Filing: You must file any real estate transaction at the county and state levels.
-So, a local Montgomery or Bucks county attorney will uncover any regulations that may impact your transaction, like preservation issues.
+So, a local Montgomery, Delaware, Philadelphia, or Bucks County attorney will uncover any regulations impacting your transaction, like preservation issues.
 Plus, they'll help avoid income or estate taxes and building restrictions that could lead to fines or property loss.

 Discrimination: Sometimes, buyers or sellers confront discrimination during the buying process.
-A real estate attorney can help address such an issue.
+Working with a real estate attorney can address such an issue.

 Our Real Estate Lawyers work at the Community and State Levels

 Our Bucks County and Montgomery County real estate lawyers have supported real estate legal changes at the community and state levels.
-And they've advised municipalities on zoning and land use issues.
+Additionally, they've advised municipalities on zoning and land use issues.

 Our legal services associated with real estate are comprehensive and cover an array of commercial and real estate transactions, including: